human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 ## PacBio Adapter Trimming
 PacBio's CCS software attempts to identify adapters and remove them.
 This process is getting better all the time, but some datasets (especially older ones) can have adapters remaining.
 If this is the case adapters can find their way into the assemblies.

-Run CutAdapt to check for adapter sequences in the downsampled data that we are currently using.
+Run CutAdapt to check for adapter sequences** in the downsampled data that we are currently using.
 (The results will print to stdout on your terminal screen.)
 ```
+module load cutadapt/4.1-gimkl-2022a-Python-3.10.5

 cutadapt \
     -b "AAAAAAAAAAAAAAAAAATTAACGGAGGAGGAGGA;min_overlap=35" \
     -b "ATCTCTCTCTTTTCCTCCTCCTCCGTTGTTGTTGTTGAGAGAGAT;min_overlap=45" \